Using Distance Correlation for Efficient Bayesian Optimization: Global probing of a black-box function

 \subsection{Algorithm}

-The proposed algorithm for estimating a real-valued function $f(\x)$ defined over $\x\in\chi$ is presented in Algorithm~\ref{alg:gpdc1}.
-The essential step is line 14, where the magnitude of DC is used to select the most preferable modality for the next observation.
-Several remarks are in order.
+The proposed algorithm {\newbo} for globally probing a real-valued function $f(\x)$ defined over a Euclidean domain $\chi$ is presented in Algorithm~\ref{alg:gpdc1}.
+The essential step is line 14, where the magnitude of DC is used to select the most preferable integral width of the next observation.